 However, if the e-liquid or nic salt is in a bottle that exceeds 3.4oz/100ml, it must only be packed in your checked bag otherwise it will be confiscated.

-Can You Vape at the Airport or on a Plane?
+Don’t Vape At the Airport or on the Plane

 You are not allowed to vape at either the airport or on a plane unless there is a designated smoking lounge at the airport where it is allowed.